Amirhosein-javadi/minimum-vertex-cover/README.md

 Minimum vertex cover is a famous NP-Hard optimization problem.
 It means that we currently don't have any polynomial-time algorithm for this problem, and we will most likely never have such an algorithm unless P = NP.
 Therefore it is reasonable to use optimization algorithms like local search to find an approximate but not necessarily perfect answer.

-In this question and the next one, you should implement two different local search techniques to solve this problem: Simulated Annealing for this question and the Genetic Algorithm for the next one.
+In this question and the next one, you should implement a local search techniques to solve this problem: Simulated Annealing.